History of Hawaii: Hākau

-Just before his death, Liloa bestowed on Hākau the succession as Chief, telling Umi that he was to serve as his "man" (Prime Minister) and that both were to respect the other and should either have issue with the other it would be for them to decide.
+Just before his death, Līloa elevated Hākau as Chief, telling Umi that he was to serve as his "man" (Prime Minister) and that each was to respect the other and should either have issue with the other it would be for them to decide.
 At first a decent king, Hākau soon became brutal.
 To avoid his brother's anger, 'Umi exiled himself to another district.

-Hākau refused to help Nunu and Ka-hohe, his father's two favorite, ailing Kahuna who had requested food.
+Hākau refused to help Nunu and Ka-hohe, his father's two favorites, ailing Kahuna who had requested food.
 This was considered highly insulting.
-The two were of the priestly class of the god Lono.
+The two were of Lono's priestly class.
 They resented their treatment and plotted to see the kingdom in someone else's hand.
-Hākau did not believe the priests to have any power and disrespected them as 'Umi was the spiritual authority This was a period in when no King could defy a Kahuna.
+Hākau did not believe the priests to have any power and showed them no respect as 'Umi was the spiritual authority.
+In this period no King could defy a Kahuna.
 Many had a royal bloodline, land and could leave their temples as warriors when needed, but could never relinquish their spiritual responsibilities.
-Through a messenger of Kaoleioku, of Waipunalei, the high-priest of the temple of Manini, at Koholalele the two priests contacted Umi's court.
+Through a messenger of Kaoleioku, of Waipunalei, the high-priest of the temple of Manini, the two priests contacted Umi's court at Koholalele.
 The two priests traveled to Waipunalei where they supported Umi's revolt.

-When Hākau received news that his brother was preparing to war against him, he sent his main forces out to immediately prepare by seeking feathers to adorn their war regalia.
-After the warriors had left and Hākau was undefended, Umi's warriors came forward with a deception that they were there with bundles of offerings for the king.
-When the bundles were dropped to the ground they were filled with rocks they used to stone Hākau to death.
+When Hākau received news that his brother was preparing to war against him, he sent his main forces to prepare by seeking feathers to adorn their regalia.
+After the warriors had left and Hākau was undefended, Umi's warriors came forward claiming that they bore offerings for the king.
+They dropped the bundles and used the rocks within to stone Hākau to death.